nus-cs2103-AY2122S1/ip/docs/README.md

 Expected outcome:

-A list of all tasks stored in Duke.
+A list of all tasks stored in Hyddd.

 ```
 Here are all the tasks in your list: